AnnaZaragoza/GuessMyNumber/README.md

 ### Exercice to practice JavaScript:
 * HTML and CSS - copied from teacher (as not relevant)
-* JavaScript and Responsive - created from me, 100% from scratch :)
+* Responsive
+* JavaScript:
+  - DOM manipulation: selecting, manipulating elements and CSS styles
+  - Handling click events
+  - Implementing the game logic
+  - Implementing highscores logic

 # References:
 * Exercice from Udemy course: The Complete JavaScript Course 2022: From Zero to Expert!